 Of course, you can leave the fun planning to your babysitter (most pros have lots of cool ideas for kids activities).
 Still need some inspiration?
 Check out these activities:

 - 17 party ideas for New Year’s Eve babysitters.

 - 17 ideas to celebrate New Year’s Eve with kids at home.

 - 15 winter movies for kids.

 - 101 trivia questions for kids (with answers!).

 9. Should I have a backup plan for unexpected circumstances on New Year’s Eve?

 It’s always good to have a backup for those just-in-case situations.
 If your sitter suddenly gets the flu (or gets invited to a last-minute, once-in-a-lifetime party), you can rely on someone else — either family or another sitter.
 If you know someone who will be home that night, ask them if they’d be willing to take the kids if your original plans fall through.

-Of course, advance planning (or so we’ve heard … ) is always the goal but not generally the reality for many busy families.
+When it comes to New Year’s Eve sitters, advance planning (or so we’ve heard … ) is always the goal but not generally the reality for many busy families.
 Do start looking for a babysitter as early as you can.
 But if you didn’t, don’t automatically give up a much-deserved night out.
 There’s time to book a reliable sitter — even at the last minute!